mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

 ROC-based threshold optimisation loops through every score to compute its tangent, with the result being the closest to $\delta$.
 As a side note, popular implementations like R's [ROCR](http://ipa-tys.github.io/ROCR/) or python's [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_curve.html) calculate the expected risk instead of the tangent, then find the minimum.
 At any rate, looping through all scores requires being careful about how we construct intervals to balance accuracy vs efficiency - large bins risk missing the true optimal threshold, whereas thin bins include many unsuitable candidates that could waste resources.

-`Tradeoff` starts with a histogram of score counts, but the issue with histograms is to define the bin width.
+For example, `Tradeoff` starts with a histogram of score counts, but the issue is then to define bin width.
 If it’s too wide, the optimal cut-off may be lost inside a bin, resulting in a higher expected risk than we would have with thinner bins.
 Conversely, if the bins are too thin, some points will not be reliable - a usual problem when estimating continuous distributions from samples.

 Below, the blue (LLR) and green (ROC) estimates are built on very thin intervals.
 The blue curve goes up and down, i.e. it’s not a monotonous function of scores, and the green ROC curve has a steppy pattern, i.e. it’s not convex.
 Not only is the result visually unpleasant, it is also inefficient because it is possible to construct a threshold with lower fpr and/or higher tpr than any point below the ROC convex hull.